May 5, 2023Review Post

 If you’ve got 5 minutes to spare, you’ve got plenty of time to whip up this easy Halloween spider web wreath!
 Everyone needs simple handmade holiday decorations, right?
 The supply is short for this spider web wreath.
-You’ll need a grapevine wreath form, faux spider web, and some plastic spiders.
-You’ll also need some large felt spiders (store bought or hand cut), hot glue and scissors.
+You’ll need a grapevine wreath form, faux spider web, and plastic spiders.
+You’ll also need some large felt spiders (store-bought or hand-cut), hot glue, and scissors.
 Check out the pictures and instructions for crafting your own wreath.

-If I told you this awesome Halloween wreath is made for an old t-shirt and scraps of felt, would you be surprised?
-I was!
-It looks rather stunning decked out in glittered toy spiders and a black spray painted twig for interest.
+If we told you this awesome Halloween wreath is made for an old t-shirt and scraps of felt, would you be surprised?
+It looks rather stunning decked out in glittered toy spiders and a black spray-painted twig for interest.
 Don’t throw out your old t-shirts!
 Just think of all the Halloween wreaths you can DIY.

 You won’t believe how easy it is to make this simple and elegant Halloween wreath!
 Would you believe it’s from a ceiling medallion that you can purchase at your local home improvement store?
 The darling black and white sash was a discarded clothing item.
 Great repurposing!
 The orange center is a hand-me-down orange sash wrapped around a small foam wreath (fabric or ribbon would work too).
 What a beautiful Halloween wreath!

 If you’ve seen a tutorial for a coffee filter wreath before, this Halloween-approved wreath kicks things up a notch for the spooky holiday.
 A Styrofoam wreath and coffee filters are the main supplies, but spider webs and a Halloween printable are what bring in that frightening Halloween vibe.